mianusmankhalid/digi-hr-app/README.md

 ## Promise

-Everyone working on this app is a consenting adult, and if any one wants to help us out in the progress, we assume would be consenting adult and we pressume them to behave accordinly.
-Being reasonable is the key, technology could come and go, value remains.
+Everyone working on this app is a consenting adult, and if any one wants to help us out in the progress, we assume would be consenting adult and we pressume them to behave accordingly.
+Being reasonable is the key, technology could be taught, but value remains.

 ---